jimmie33/jimmie33.github.io/index.md

 -------
 ## News
+* [08/11/2018] Our paper on multi-touch guesture control for drone photography will be presented at IROS 2018
+* [08/11/2018] Our paper on shallow DoF effect form a single image gets accepted at Siggraph Asia
 * [07/04/2018] Three papers get accepted at ECCV.
 * [02/20/2018] Two papers get accepted at CVPR.
 * [01/23/2018] The _Select Subject_ feature is shipped in Photoshop CC, which is my first major tech transfer in Adobe flagship products.
 Media coverage: [[PetaPixel](https://petapixel.com/2018/01/23/select-subject-photoshop-now-ai-powered-one-click-selections/)], [[TechCrunch](https://techcrunch.com/2018/01/23/adobe-photoshop-cc-now-makes-selecting-objects-a-one-click-affair/)], [[Engaget](https://www.engadget.com/2018/01/23/photoshops-ai-select-subject/)].